HBPMedical/SP8LocalMirrorBundle/jdbcValidator/README.md

 JDBC driver that validates the sql.

 This is a jdbc driver that use the query filter by developed gnubila to validate the sql.
-This is a proxy driver, just call another jdbc driver and intercepts the execute calls checking the sql before
+This is a proxy driver, just calls another jdbc driver and intercepts the execute methods of the statments checking the sql before.